baldrid/aCourseInINteractiveTexts/README.md

 # aCourseInInteractiveTexts
-A Course in Interactive Texts - Devised by: Mark Baldridge - SUNY-Poly 2019
+**A Course in Interactive Texts**
+Devised by: Mark Baldridge - SUNY-Poly 2019